aparnakhadatkar/DP-500-Azure-Data-Analyst/Instructions/labs/10-improve-performance-with-hybrid-tables.md

 4. When the report refresh completes, verify that the sales amount for the current month increased by $10,000 dollars.

    >**Note**: When Power BI queried the **Sales** table, it retrieved current data from the DirectQuery partition, which queried the Azure SQL database directly.

    >**Tip**: Hybrid tables work especially well with automatic page refresh, which is a feature that automatically refreshes a Power BI report.

-   **Congratulations** on completing the task!
+   > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:

-   > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
+   > - Click the (...) icon located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
    > - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
    > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.